8/31/2025

 Fruit Puree

 Thaw out a package of frozen fruit and puree in a blender.
 Or do the same to drained, canned fruit.
-Store it in a wide mouth canning jar in the refrigerator.
+Store it in a wide mouth canning jar in the refrigerator or make a Souper Cube container of it for the freezer.
 Since I'm allergic to applesauce and 5 other fruits, I puree those I can eat to use them in baked foods, beverages, gelatin, etc.

 Suggestions: bananas, blueberries, peaches, pears, prunes, pumpkin, raspberries